ocordova/palenca-backend-proposal/README.md

 ### Exceptions
 `domain/exceptions`<br>
 Exceptions that are typically raised by use cases.
-They can be converted to JSON, and returned to the HTTP client and typically include a link to the rerfernce in the documentation.
+They can be converted to JSON, and returned to the HTTP client and typically include a link to the documentation.

 ### Resources
 `presentation/resources`<br>
 Are built using FastAPI dependency.
 They use validations to parse HTTP requests data.
 They call the use cases.
-They also check the authentication, encode the Exceptions into JSON an serialize the responses.
+They also check the authentication, encode the Exceptions into JSON an serialize the responses and can detect the api version to call a specific usecase or return a different response schema.

 ### Validations
 `presentation/validations`<br>
-Endpoint payload validation are build using pydantic library, they are used by FastAPI to parse and validate them.
+Endpoint payload validation are build using pydantic library, they are used by FastAPI to parse and validate the data.
 A lot of schemata corresponds to an entity or enum.

 ### Responses
 `presentation/reponses`<br>